 The Texas Secretary of State publishes the names and addresses of all Texas agents on its website.

-A registered agent service can serve as Texas LLC's registered agent, and they have to be Texas residents and have a Texas residential address.
+A registered agent service can serve as Texas LLC's registered agent; they must be Texas residents and have a Texas residential address.

 A Texas registered agent handles processes that involve communicating with the State of Texas on important legal matters and due documentation, including the filing fee, annual report, annual franchise tax, and so on.

-Texas law requires every Texas LLC to have its registered agent.
+Texas law requires every Texas LLC to have its official agent.